-The school will not keep its own supply of the non-prescription medication to be administered to pupils during a residential visit.
-Parents will be asked to supply this medicine with the relevant consent form.
+The school will keep its own supply of the following non-prescription medication paracetamol and antihistamine for administration to pupils during a residential visit and parental consent will be required in order for the school to administer their supply (Appendix 2 Template C and C1).
 The medication will be stored and administration recorded as for prescription medicines.
-Pupils should not pack any medication in their bags for self-administration.
+Pupils should not bring non-prescribed medication on the residential visit for self-administration.